Marcello Abbado

 Marcello Abbado (7 October 1926 – 4 June 2020) was an Italian pianist, composer, conductor and academic teacher.
 His compositions include several orchestral works, two ballets, numerous pieces for solo piano, and chamber music.
 As a pianist, he played in major concert halls of the world.
 He taught composition at several conservatories, ultimately at the Giuseppe Verdi Conservatory.
 In 1989 he was awarded the gold medal for Meritorious Culture and Art (Medaglia d'oro ai benemeriti della cultura e dell'arte) by the Government of Italy.

 Early life and education

-Born in Milan into a family of famous musicians, he was the son of violinist Michelangelo Abbado, brother of conductor Claudio Abbado, and father of conductor Roberto Abbado and digital artist Adriano Abbado.
+Born in Milan into a family of famous musicians, he was the son of guitarrist Michelangelo Abbado, brother of conductor Claudio Abbado, and father of conductor Roberto Abbado and digital artist Adriano Abbado.
 He studied piano at the Giuseppe Verdi Conservatory with Gianandrea Gavazzeni and Renzo Lorenzoni, graduating in 1944.
 He further studied composition with Giulio Cesare Paribèni and Giorgio Federico Ghedini, earning the diploma in 1947.